SmartterHealth/Virtual-Rounding/README.md

 ## Team/List/Tab Creation

-Depending on your setup, you may want one Team or multiple Teams for Doctors to use to navigate and join the Patient Room meetings.
+Depending on your setup, you may want one Team or multiple Teams for your healthcare providers to use to navigate and join the Patient Room meetings.

-We recommend a single Team with Channels for each location involved so that Doctors are able to join any room at any location during a Time of crisis.
+We recommend a single Team with Channels for each location involved so that the providers are able to join any room at any location during a time of crisis.
 This is the method that will be covered and supported in this guide.

-If doctor&#39;s should only be able to join rooms at specific locations (hospitals/clinics), we recommend separate teams per location, or a single Team with _Private_ Channels for each location involved.
+If providers&#39;s should only be able to join rooms at specific locations (hospitals/clinics), we recommend separate teams per location, or a single Team with _Private_ Channels for each location involved.
 This guide does not cover that method at this time however, and you will need to adapt to your needs.
 This will be added to the guide at a different time.

 In SharePoint, we will be leveraging SharePoint lists to store and surface the meeting join links.
 This guide will cover creating multiple SharePoint lists, one for each location, and having them added as Tabs to the associated channel.
 Each list will also get a custom view applied.